 Make the Peanut Dressing

-The peanut dressing is a simple mix of: peanut butter (duh), soy sauce (or tamari, coconut aminos is also fine), maple syrup, garlic, ginger, rice vinegar, lime and just a touch of water or milk to thin it out.
+The peanut dressing is a simple mix of: peanut butter, soy sauce (or tamari, coconut aminos is also fine), maple syrup, garlic, ginger, rice vinegar, lime and just a touch of water or milk to thin it out.

 Want to make it spicy?
 Add some red chili flakes or sriracha!

 Now all that’s left to do is throw it all together: Add greens and grains to bottom of bowl.
-Then add in roasted veggies, chopped raw veggies, cooked tempeh, drizzle dressing and finish off with crushed peanuts and sprouts for a little added texture.
+Then add in roasted broccoli and peppers, chopped raw veggies, cooked tempeh, drizzle dressing and finish off with crushed peanuts, sprouts and sesame seeds for a little added texture.

 - 1 package tempeh